-There are two choices with your Deposit: 1.)
-A non-refundable fee in the amount of five hundred dollars (\$500) will be collected at the time you schedule your surgery or C02 laser treatment.
+A non-refundable fee in the amount of five hundred dollars (\$500) will be collected at the time you schedule your surgery or CO2 laser treatment.
 This fee will be applied towards the total costs of your surgery, which shall be collected in full at the time of your pre-op appointment (two weeks prior to your surgery date).
-If you choose to cancel your surgery for any reason before your pre-op appointment, then the \$500 fee will remain non-refundable but may be applied to future surgery/procedure or \$250 of it can be applied to products, all within the next year from the time you place your deposit.
-2.)
-A refundable fee of 20% that then becomes subject to the following that will apply to your full payment that is made 2 weeks before your procedure:
+If you choose to cancel your surgery for any reason before your pre-op appointment, then the \$500 fee will remain non-refundable but may be applied to future surgery/procedure.

-A. If you decide to cancel or reschedule your surgery within two (2) weeks of your surgery date, you will be responsible to pay thirty percent (30%) of the total costs of the procedure.

-B. If you cancel or reschedule your surgery less than seven (7) days before the day of the procedure, you will be charged fifty percent (50%) of the total cost of the procedure.

-C. After your procedure, there are no refunds given.
+- A. If you decide to cancel or reschedule your surgery within two (2) weeks of your surgery date, you will be responsible to pay thirty percent (30%) of the total costs of the procedure. - B. If you cancel or reschedule your surgery less than seven (7) days before the day of the procedure, you will be charged fifty percent (50%) of the total cost of the procedure. - C. After your procedure, there are no refunds given.